dumbandstupid123/EDES301/README.md

-This is a cumulative repository of all assignments, projects, and required documentation for:
 EDES 301: Introduction to Practical Electrical Engineering (Fall 2025) @ Rice University Taught By: Dr. Erik Welsh

+This is a cumulative repository of all assignments, projects, and required documentation

 Repo Content:
 Assignment 1: Circuit Analysis